Healthcare Training Institute

 Clearly, both Kasey’s need for control and Laurie’s feeling of isolation would need to be addressed in future sessions.
 Think of your Kasey and Laurie.
 How did your exploration of their emotional perceptions of the internet bullying event compare to the techniques I used with Kasey and Laurie?

-On this track, we have discussed the second two steps in the evaluation stage for dealing with an incident of internet bullying.
+In this section, we have discussed the second two steps in the evaluation stage for dealing with an incident of internet bullying.
 These second two steps are, gain the individual’s understanding of the situation, and explore the feelings of the individual being seen.

-On the next track, we will discuss the final step in the evaluation stage for dealing with an incident of internet bullying.
+In the next section, we will discuss the final step in the evaluation stage for dealing with an incident of internet bullying.
 This final step is to explore potential feelings as seen from the other participant’s point of view.

 QUESTION 5